 Is your warehouse experiencing high levels of turnover?
 You’re not alone!
 Fortunately, there are some easy steps you can take to build employee loyalty.
 When your team members feel like they matter, they’ll be less likely to start looking elsewhere for a new job.
+Here’s some great info on how to build and maintain a strong team in a high-turnover warehouse environment.

 Recognize Work Anniversaries